Naetion/Guides/resolve-disputes.md

 # Become a Resolver

-A key part of HJAELP's decentralized service marketplace is our answer to this question:
+A key part of NAETION's decentralized service marketplace is our answer to this question:

 **What happens when clients and service providers disagree?**